-set ticslevel <frac>

-set xyplane <frac>
+'''

 set xyplane at <zvalue>

+set xyplane relative <frac>

+set ticslevel <frac> # equivalent to set xyplane relative

 show xyplane

+'''

-The form set ticslevel $\langle \text{frac} \rangle$ places the xy plane below the range in Z, where the distance from the xy plane to Zmin is given as a fraction of the total range in z.
+The form set xyplane relative $\langle \text{frac} \rangle$ places the xy plane below the range in Z, where the distance from the xy plane to Zmin is given as a fraction of the total range in z.
 The default value is 0.5.
 Negative values are permitted, but tic labels on the three axes may overlap.
+The older, deprecated, form set ticslevel is retained for backwards compatibility.